 -modified job duties

-Q: Should I quit my job if I have cancer?
+Q: Should I Quit my Job if I Have Cancer?

-A: This is a decision that should be made individually.
-It’s important to consider the type of cancer you have, how it will affect your job performance, and any medical accommodations you may need or may request.
-If options are available to help manage your workload while undergoing treatment, it may be in your best interest to stay at your job.
+If options are available to help manage your work schedule while undergoing treatment, it may be in your best interest to stay at your job.
 If that is not possible, it may be necessary to take a leave of absence or withdraw from employment.
+In this case, health insurance benefits, disability insurance, or supplemental security income would be helpful to avoid any undue hardship.

 American Life Fund may be able to provide financial assistance to help you manage bills and other expenses while on leave.
 We understand that a cancer diagnosis can have a significant impact on your life and we are here to offer support and resources during this difficult time.

-About the Author: Lacey
+About the Author: Eugene Houchins

 See if you qualify.